wireshark/wireshark/doc/http3.md

 - Dissection of HTTP header fields
 - Dissection of QPACK instructions

-In addition, the dissector suports decoding of the HTTP3 header fields.
+In addition, the dissector supports decoding of the HTTP3 header fields.
 This ability requires `nghttp3` third-party library.

 ## High-level overview